AlphaVantageSupport/stock_visualization_in_python_django/README.md

 - Upon loading, the page will display the adjusted close prices and simple moving average (SMA) values of Apple (AAPL), covering the most recent 500 trading days.
 - When the user enters a new stock ticker in the textbox and hits "submit", the existing chart on the page will be replaced with the adjusted close and SMA data of the new ticker.

-(When the homepage is first loaded)
+**When the homepage is first loaded**
 ![homepage mockup](homepage_layout.png)

-(When the user enters a new symbol such as GME)
+**When the user enters a new symbol (such as GME)**
 ![homepage update_mockup](homepage_gme.png)

-With the above page layout and behavior in mind, let's implement the homepage frontend accordingly.
+With the above page layout and behavior defined, let's implement the homepage frontend accordingly.

 Open the (empty) `home.html` and paste the following content into it:
 ```html
 <!DOCTYPE html>
 <html>